-Public Members (2011)
+Public Members (2012)

 JAMES C. (CHRIS) BROWN has lived in Alaska since 2004, and has a 30+ year career in the telecommunications industry.
 Mr. Brown was born in Canada and grew up in the Southeastern US, where he received an electrical engineering degree from the University of South Florida and an MBA from Emory University in Atlanta, Georgia.
 Mr. Brown's professional career spans both domestic and international telecommunications, including senior management positions with Sprint, British Telecom and currently AT&T Alaska.
-Chris and Margaret, his wife of 32 years have one son, Matthew, who is a student at the University of Alaska - Anchorage.
+Chris and Margaret, his wife of 33 years have one son, Matthew, who is a student at the University of Alaska - Anchorage.
 Chris's interests include amateur radio, photography, and music.
 He was appointed to the Commission in 2009.

 AMY DEMBOSKI was raised in a military family and moved to Eagle River in 1989.
 She graduated from Chugiak High School in 1994.
 Amy has Bachelor degrees in Justice and History from UAA, and an MBA in finance from Columbia Southern University.
 Amy has worked for 15 years in the healthcare industry.
 During the latter part of that career her focus was on business development and management, building and managing two businesses.
 Now, she is working at a law firm focusing on estate, tax, and business planning.
 Amy and her husband, Ben, have two children.
-Their daughter, Kennedy, is a sophomore at Chugiak High School and son Riley is a 6th grader at Mirror Lake Middle School.
+Their daughter, Kennedy, is a junior at Chugiak High School and son Riley is a 7th grader at Mirror Lake Middle School.
 Amy spends much of her time volunteering in the Chugiak and Eagle River area as a member of the local community council, the parks and recreation board, and as a member of the Lions club.

 ROBERT D. SHELDON is a lifelong Alaskan who was raised in Talkeetna.
 He has a Bachelor of Science Degree in Finance, and a minor in Economics, from Colorado State University.
-He is a Principal of Arbor Capital Management, Inc., which he cofounded in 1996, a volunteer in the business community facilitating, financing and encouraging relationships and is a member of Omicron Delta Epsilon, an international economics society.
+Robert has served as a director or partner for privately held organizations in aviation, banking and finance.
+He also is a volunteer in the business community facilitating, financing and encouraging relationships and is a member of Omicron Delta Epsilon, an international economics society.
 His broad interest in finance and economics extends into understanding interconnections with the judiciary.
-Robert has been married to Marne Sheldon for 15 years and has three sons.
+Robert has been married to Marne Sheldon for 17 years and has three sons.
 Robert was appointed to the Conduct Commission in 2008.
 His interests include family, remote rafting, exploration, and coaching.